 Fort Monroe National Monument has a diverse history spanning the American story from American Indian presence, Captain John Smith's journeys, first arrival of enslaved Africans in English North America, a safe haven for freedom seekers during the American Civil War, and a bastion of defense for the Chesapeake Bay through the 21st Century.
 Visit and witness the on-going preservation work in action.

 From I-64 East or West take Exit 268 (169 East Mallory St/Ft.
 Monroe) (Going East: Last Exit prior to Hampton Roads Bridge Tunnel, going West: first Exit after it.)
 Top of Exit Left at light onto S Mallory St (0.1 mile).
 Right at 2nd light onto E Mellen St. Continue crossing a small bridge (0.6 mile).
-Continue straight at light (Left fork) onto Ingalls Rd (0.5 mile).
-Left onto Ruckman Rd towards fort Main Gate, pass through fort walls Right onto Bernard Rd, angled parking on Left (0.2 mile).
+Continue straight at light (Left fork) onto Ingalls Rd (0.6 mile).
+Left into visitor center parking lot or on street parking.